JaneliaSciComp/peeling/README.md

 ### Introduction
 Molecular compartmentalization is vital for cellular physiology.
 Spatially-resolved proteomics allows biologists to survey protein composition and dynamics with subcellular resolution.
 Here, we present **PEELing** (***p***roteome ***e***xtraction from ***e***nzymatic ***l***abel***ing*** data), an integrated package and user-friendly web service for analyzing spatially-resolved proteomics data.
 PEELing assesses data quality using curated or user-defined references, performs cutoff analysis to remove contaminants, connects to databases for functional annotation, and generates data visualizations—providing a streamlined and reproducible workflow to explore spatially-resolved proteomics data.

-`PEELing` also provides a web portal.
-Please refer to [http://peeling.janelia.org](http://peeling.janelia.org)
+`PEELing` also provides a web portal at [http://peeling.janelia.org](http://peeling.janelia.org)
+ - the website source code can be found at [https://github.com/JaneliaSciComp/PEELing_web](https://github.com/JaneliaSciComp/PEELing_web)

 ### Citation